munificent/craftinginterpreters/book/optimization.md

 <aside name="js">

-In the early proliferation of JavaScript VMs, the first widely-used benchmark suite was Mozilla's SunSpider programs.
-Browser competition was fierce, and SunSpider results were used as marketing fodder by each browser to claim theirs was fastest.
+In the early proliferation of JavaScript VMs, the first widely-used benchmark suite was SunSpider from Mozilla.
+During the browser wars, marketing folks used SunSpider results to claim their browser was fastest.
 That highly incentivized VM hackers to optimize to those benchmarks.

-Unfortunately, those benchmarks often didn't reflect real-world performance.
+Unfortunately, SunSpider programs often didn't match real-world JavaScript.
 They were mostly microbenchmarks -- tiny toy programs that completed quickly.
-Those benchmarks penalize complex just-in-time compilers that start off slower but get much *much* faster once a program has "warmed up" and had enough time for the compiler to optimize and re-compile hot code paths.
-This put VM hackers in the unfortunate position of having to choose between making the SunSpider numbers get better, or actually optimizing the kinds of programs real users were running.
+Those benchmarks penalize complex just-in-time compilers that start off slower but get *much* faster once the JIT has had enough time to optimize and re-compile hot code paths.
+This put VM hackers in the unfortunate position of having to choose between making the SunSpider numbers get better, or actually optimizing the kinds of programs real users ran.

 Google's V8 team responded by sharing their Octane benchmark suite, which was closer to real-world code at the time.
-Years later, as JavaScript use patterns continued to evolve, even that eventually outlived its usefulness.
-Expect that your benchmarks will need to evolve as your language's ecosystem does.
+Years later, as JavaScript use patterns continued to evolve, even Octane outlived its usefulness.
+Expect that your benchmarks will evolve as your language's ecosystem does.

 Remember, the ultimate goal is to make *user programs* faster, and benchmarks are only a proxy for that.